This section is authored by Dr. Nisse Goldberg, Professor in Biology and Marine Science at Jacksonville University.

 4.2.8.
 Wetland Permit Trends in the LSJRB

 The SJRWMD process environmental resource permits that may impact wetlands and surface waters (SJRWMD 2017d).
 In general, these projects were located in mixed hardwood wetlands.
-During 2018, 89 SJRWMD-processed permits were issued that required compensated mitigation, impacting 1413 wetland.
-Between the years 2000 and 2018, the majority of issued permits was for ≥10 average impacted wetland acres in a project, based on SJRWMD permitting records (Figure 4.5).
+During 2019, 92 SJRWMD-processed permits were issued that required compensated mitigation, impacting 307 wetland acres.
+Between the years 2000 and 2019, the majority of issued permits was for 10 average impacted wetland acres in a project or less, based on SJRWMD permitting records (Figure 4.13).
 Incremental wetland conversions result in cumulative impacts at the landscape level.

 Based on SJRWMD permit records, the methods used to mitigate wetlands have changed over time (Appendix 4.2.D).
 During the early 1990s, wetland areas were most commonly mitigated by the creation of new wetlands or through wetland restoration.
-During the 2000s, relatively few wetlands were created or restored with most mitigation occurring through the preservation of uplands/wetlands (Figure 4.6).
-In 2018, permittees of 69 projects applied for a total of 605.9 mitigation credits, and 13 projects were permitted for on-site only mitigation (SJRWMD 2017d).
-Five permittees planned for enhancement and/or restoration.
-Six permittees had planned for enhancement, creation, restoration and/or preservation, but then opted to purchase mitigation credits instead.
+During the 2000s, relatively few wetlands were created or restored with most mitigation occurring through the preservation of uplands/wetlands (Figure 4.14).
+In 2019, permittees of 143 projects that impacted wetlands applied for a total of 84.9 mitigation credits, and 8 projects were permitted for on-site only mitigation (SJRWMD 2019b).
+Two permittees planned for enhancement and/or restoration.

 For a complete analysis of wetlands impacted and mitigation in the LSJRB, data needed from the USACE would include the location, total acres, type of vegetation, maturation/stage of wetland, wetland functions replaced, and wetland services replaced.
 A similar data deficit was found by the NRC, which concluded that “data available from the Corps were not adequate for determining the status of the required compensation wetlands” (NRC 2001).

-In 2018, the trend continued for purchase of credits to offset wetland dredge and fill activities rather than for preservation, creation, enhancement, or restoration (Figure 4.6, Table 4.8).
-The mean ratio of mitigation credit per acreage of impacted wetland was greater in 2006 (2.1, n = 29 permits) than in 2018 (0.4, n = 57 permits) for those projects that used mitigation banks as the only type of wetland mitigation.
-The annual percentage of permits issued that proposed to purchase mitigation credits was lowest in 2006 and was highest in 2017 (Figure 4.6).
-The percentage of permitted projects that planned for wetland preservation was greatest in 2014 (Figure 4.6) with 6 permits in 2018 preserving >100 wetland acres in 2018.
-First Coast Expressway (I-95, St. John’s County through Clay County to Blanding Blvd.
-(SR 21)) project has the greatest reported impacted wetland acreage with 951 acres.
-Mitigation plans are to purchase 551.5 mitigation bank credits from 7 mitigation banks.
+In 2019, the trend continued for purchase of credits to offset wetland dredge and fill activities rather than for preservation, creation, enhancement, or restoration (Figure 4.14, Table 4.9).
+The mean ratio of mitigation credit per acreage of impacted wetland was greater in 2006 (2.1, n = 29 permits) than in 2019 (0.4, n = 73 permits) for those projects that used mitigation banks as the only type of wetland mitigation.
+The annual percentage of permits issued that proposed to purchase mitigation credits was lowest in 2006 and was highest in 2017 (Figure 4.14).
+The percentage of permitted projects that planned for wetland preservation was greatest in 2014 (Figure 4.14) with only one permit in 2019 that proposed to preserve > 100 wetland acres.
+The permittee for the Town Center West Mass Grading Plan planned to preserve 215.42 wetland acres and enhance 9.87 acres.
+The Old Plank Road Drainage Improvements project had the greatest reported impacted wetland acreage with 53.99 acres.
+Mitigation plans are to purchase 9.51 mitigation bank credits and create 7.04 wetland acres.

 4.2.9.
 Future Outlook